rust-lang/rfcs/active/0000-relative-use-mod-imports.md

 If this was to replace the existing use/mod behaviour, one might need references to a long string of ```use mod super::super::..::main``` statements to refer to symbols relative to the project root.

-The behaviour of the standard prelude would not seem as consistent with this scheme.
+The behaviour of the standard library prelude would not seem as consistent with this scheme.